 Cinnamon Stick Santa and Elf Christmas Craft

 Cinnamon stick decorations bring a touch of warmth to your home, as well as a wonderful aroma!
 Stock up on cinnamon sticks in bulk and use these homemade ornaments for a Christmas craft at your child’s school or church class.
+Homemade ornaments are a great way to begin your sustainable Christmas journey.

 For Each Cinnamon Stick Santa or Elf you will need: